chrispump/chrispump/README.md

 ## Hello 👋🤓

 I'm **Chris**.
-Fullstack web developer and student of applied computer science from northern Germany.
+Fullstack developer and student of applied computer science from northern Germany.

 Coding with JavaScript/TypeScript, Go, PHP, Java, Python, C# and Dart.